 "I will comfort you like a Mother comforts her child..."
 Isaiah 66:13

-Finally, I got to hold him.
-It was Heaven.
+The day I finally got to hold him was Heaven.

 "I was born early, but God helped me."